Railing

 But I have nothing to commend me

-No one knows these words, my languages
+these words, my languages

 Are all foreign, oriental, scented with cloves and